Globe

 Angola

-A teleworking legislation (Presidential Decree No. 52/22) creating a new legal regime of telework in Angola, will enter into effect on 20 March 2022.
+A teleworking legislation (Presidential Decree No. 52/22) creating a new legal regime of telework in Angola, will enter effect on 20 March 2022.
 The new legislation introduces the following requirements:

 • Telework must be established through a written agreement for each employee.